If, for whatever reason, you need round wooden sticks or a dowel for your projects, you will want it in the same wood that your project is made of.

 * Safety is always your own responsibility!

-Materials I used for this dowel maker jig
+Materials I used for this round wooden sticks maker

 (power)Tools I used for this round wooden sticks maker